GonzaloSaad/handlersls/README.md

 #### Logger

-You can add a `logger` to the decorator parameter, so the handlers uses your logger when an error occurs.
+You can add `logger` to the decorator parameter, so the handlers uses your logger when an error occurs.

 ```python